Better Late than Never: Information Retrieval from Black Holes: IV. Uniform entanglement

-Because one of the key claims in the paper is about loss of trans-event horizon entanglement and its implications for consistency with the equivalence principle, we shall repeat the key calculation here using a simpler model of a black hole with trans-event horizon entanglement only and take that entanglement to be uniform.
+Because one of the key claims in the paper is about loss of trans-event horizon entanglement, we shall repeat the key calculation here for a black hole with trans-event horizon entanglement, but where, for simplicity, that entanglement is taken to be uniform.
 This allows us to repeat the analysis solely using results already available in the literature.